GeneralPattern/DAGV345_Lab/README.md

 # DAGV345_Lab

-Added a calculator script with a UI array, to show competency with coding UI into maya.
+Added three houdini files to show examples of modeling and houdini skills